learn-co-curriculum/dsc-data-visualization-with-pandas/README.md

 >Parallel coordinate plots are a common way of visualizing high dimensional multivariate data.
 Each variable in the dataset corresponds to an equally-spaced, parallel, vertical line.
 The values of each variable are then connected by lines between for each individual observation.

-Let's create a parallel plot for the 4 predictor variables in the iris dataset and see if we can make any further judgements about the nature of data.
+Let's create a parallel plot for the 4 predictor variables in the iris dataset and see if we can make any further judgments about the nature of data.
 We will use the `pd.plotting.parellel_coordinates()` function and pass in the `iris` dataset with the response column (species) as an argument, just like we saw above.
 Let's also apply some customizations.

 * Color the lines by class given in `'species'` column (this will allow handy inspection to see any patterns).